ftasse/Sketch2Shape/docs/README.md

 As an aspiring artist, I have many times tried to find or create 3D content for the stories I wanted to tell.
 This starts with having the right 3D models.
 However you quickly find out that you have only two options: spend hours searching for the perfect model on sites like [Sketchfab](http://sketchfab.com) or  spend weeks/months learning a 3D Graphics tool like [Blender](http://blender.org).
 Neither is particular appealing.

 Any concept I have starts with a sketch.
 Hand-drawing is one of the easiest ways of communicating ideas.
-So what if I could turn my hand-drawn doodles to a 3D model?
+So what if I could turn my hand-drawn doodles into to 3D models?
 After all we humans can infer shapes from sketches.
 Now, as a research scientist, this is a problem I can investigate.

 ![alt Some sketches from the Quick draw dataset](/Sketch2Shape/quickdrawpreview.jpg  "Some sketches from the Quick draw dataset")